blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 98. Resurrection: You destroy a soul gem and sprinkle the dust over a corpse, bringing it back to life.
 99. Life drain: A creature you can see must succeed a WIS save to halve 10 damage and avoid transfering 10 years of youth to you.
 100. Aura of life: Now, and at the start of your turn for the next minute, you may heal all creatures within 10ft of you for 1d4 hit points.
+101. Ice arrows: A hail of arrows hits all creatures in a 60ft cone, who must make a DEX check to halve 2d6 damage.
+102. Flame spear: You create a spear from flames, which lasts for one minute and deals 3d6 on a hit.
+103. Coenta's Scythe: You summon a blade made from the crescent moon for an hour, which gives off 10ft of light, deals 2d6 damage, and may target two adjacent creatures with a single attack.
+104. Coento's plow: A 10ft-wide plow of moonlight appears in front of you and moves in a 60ft path before disappearing, pulverizing anything softer than stone and dealing 3d6 damage to creatures pushed by it.
+105. Exia's lens: A magnifying glass appears in the air for one minute, dealing 2d6 damage to any creature underneath it when it is charged by the sun.
+You may move it 30ft using an action.
+106. Raos's claws: Long claws extend from your hands and melee attacks deal D12 damage for the next minute.
+107. Gidur's gate: For the next minute, you open a 10ft diameter portal on a flat surface leading to an abyss.
+You may dismiss the portal at will, trapping anything inside the portal.
+108. Eye of Solus: A 30ft sphere appears for one minute with a flaming eye in the center, dealing 3d6 damage to any creature inside it.
+109. Fliff's Leaf: You create a magical leaf containing a random magic name, which you may use to cast one naming spell.
+The leaf is destroyed when you invoke it, or cast this spell again.
+110. Voice of Bimros: You scream a 10 second message, which is audible within 10 miles.
+Any other creature within 100ft must make a CON save to halve 2d4 days, which is the number of days they are deafened.

 # Pact Magic